 This isn’t a moral failing or lack of character.
 This is a medical condition caused by the transformation opioids can bring.
 It’s serious, and once it’s in progress, it’s hard to stop.

 This isn’t the first time officials have been worried about opioid abuse.
 As National Public Radio points out, one of the first opioid epidemics took hold in the late 1800s.
 Doctors said then that we needed to stop abusing the drug or we’ll face mass destruction.
 We didn’t listen, and we seem to be struggling with the same problems now.

 In the late 1990s, experts explain, drug manufacturers developed the first opioids.
 They were powerful, and the chemists knew that.
 But the marketing teams explained that the drugs couldn’t spark addiction.
 Health care providers listened, and suddenly, the drugs were readily available.

 It wasn’t until people started dying at record-breaking rates that officials knew something had to change.

-And it’s this death rate that makes opioids more dangerous than other drugs.
+According to the Centers for Disease Control and Prevention, more than 700,000 people died due to opioid overdose between 1999 and 2017.
+It’s this death rate that makes opioids more dangerous than other drugs.
 People are using other substances (like meth) at high rates.
 But opioids take more lives, and therefore, they get more attention.